vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 ## Sub-Account Configuration

-Each main Vega key will have one associated sub account for a given market, on which an AMM may be set up.
-The account key should be generated through a hash of the main account key plus the ID of the market to generate a valid Vega address in a predictable manner.
+Each main Vega key will have a shared collateral sub account and up-to one individual sub account for a given market on which an AMM may be set up.
+The account keys should be generated through a hash of the main account key plus the ID of the market to generate a valid Vega address in a predictable manner.

+An AMM which uses collateral from a shared collateral sub-account is here by called a shared AMM and an AMM which uses **collateral** from an individual sub-account is here by called an **individual** AMM.

 Outside of the AMM framework the sub-accounts are treated identically to any other account, they will have the standard associated margin/general accounts and be able to place orders if required as with any other account.
 The key differentiator is that no external party will have the private key to control these accounts directly.
 The maintenance of such an account will be performed through a few actions:

 - Creation: A sub-account will be funded when a user configures an AMM strategy with a set of criteria and a commitment amount.
 At this point in time the commitment amount will be transferred to the sub-account's general account and the AMM strategy will commence
 - Cancellation: When the vAMM is cancelled the strategy specified will be followed:
   - For futures, either any positions associated with the vAMM will be abandoned and given up to the network liquidation engine to close out, along with any associated required collateral, or the vAMM will be set into a mode in which it can only reduce position over time.
 - Amendment: Updates the strategy or commitment for a sub-account

+Additionally to support shared collateral sub-accounts users will have the additional available actions:

+- Deposit: A sub-account can be deposited too with a valid transfer from the main key.
+- Withdraw: A sub-account can be withdrawn from with a valid transfer from the sub-account key.
+Note this will require some additional core implementation to allow transferring from a sub-account.

 ## Interface